Heston Aircraft Company

-Heston Aircraft Company was a British aircraft manufacturer based at Heston Aerodrome, Middlesex, England.
+Heston Aircraft Company Ltd was a British aircraft manufacturer based at Heston Aerodrome, Middlesex, England.

 Starting in 1934 the company produced a number of aircraft designs beginning with the Heston Phoenix and the Hordern-Richmond Autoplane.
 During the Second World War the company transitioned to being a sub-contractor, modifying Supermarine Spitfires amongst other types.
 After the war the company built aircraft components for companies such as de Havilland Aircraft.

 History

 Heston Aircraft Company Ltd was founded on 10 August 1934, being renamed from Comper Aircraft Company Ltd, that had moved to Heston aerodrome in March 1933, having previously built 40 Comper Swifts at Hooton Park aerodrome.
 Most of the directors of Comper Aircraft, including Nick Comper, resigned and gave up the assets to a new group of investors and directors.
 The new board was headed by Sir Norman J. Watson and included Brindley 'Bryn' R.S.
 Jones and George A. Lingham.
 Chief designer was George Cornwall, and Chief Test Pilot was Edmund G Hordern.
 On 8 November 1935, a new company was formed with the same name that took over the existing business and personnel.
 The company continued to support Comper aircraft and owners, but discarded its own Comper aircraft and assets.